 First, decide which night guard type is right for you.
 One common question we are asked is which thickness to choose.
 The 2mm thickness is the most common choice.
-Just to give you a reference point, 2mm is about the thickness of a Nickel.
-If you’re a heavy grinder you may need a more durable 3mm night guard (available in soft only).
+Just to give you a reference point, 2mm is about the thickness of a Nickel coin.
+If you’re a heavy grinder you may need a more durable 3mm night guard.
 The 1mm is very thin and typically recommended for daytime use.
 Remember, any of our dental night guards will serve the function of protecting your teeth from the damages associated with teeth grinding and jaw clenching.
 These two articles will help guide you further:

 Once your order has been placed you will receive a do-it-yourself dental impression kit.
 This kit contains two plastic trays (choose which one fits best), blue and white putty paks, instructions, and a prepaid return mailer.